All The Types of Editing Your Book Needs (With Examples)

 For example, it is relatively late in the narrative before we are introduced to Hana’s mother, who is an integral part of the story.
 Moreover, the early days of Hana and Peter’s relationship should be expanded upon to give readers more insight into the couple’s story.
 There is also inconsistency in the story’s timeline; Peter is said to have joined the war after leaving Egypt, but the dates don’t work (he left Egypt in 1946, a year after WWII ended).

-Now that your novel has received a general assessment, it’s time to get some real editing done.
-The developmental editor will also look at the big picture; however, they’ll start marking up what needs changing, often giving their own suggestions.
+The developmental editor also looks at the big picture; however, they’ll start marking up what needs changing, often giving their own suggestions.

 Example of Developmental/Structural Editing